Orbital current signature using neutron diffraction: Introduction

-Indeed, in addition to high-Tc cuprates where they may play a significant role for the pseudogap physics, the existence of orbital loop currents seems ubiquitous in a wide range of quantum materials.
-In particular, similar type of orbital loop currents phases have been reported using polarized neutron diffraction in iridates\cite{Jeong17}, spin-ladder materials\cite{Bounoua20} and kagome superconductors\cite{Liege24}.
 These phases are also proposed to be at the origin of the emergence of anomalous physical properties in quantum materials.
 This is the case of recent reports suggesting that these phases can be relevant for various transport properties, including anomalous Hall effect for instance, in materials consisting of transition metal–doped (Bi,Sb)$_2$Te$_3$\cite{Chang13} or in twisted bilayer graphene aligned to hexagonal boron nitride\cite{Serlin19}.
 In ferrimagnetic Mn$_3$Si$_2$Te$_6$, an exotic quantum state is driven by ab plane chiral orbital currents flowing along edges of MnTe$_6$ octahedra\cite{loopMn}.
 The c axis orbital moments induced by the in-plane orbital currents couple with the ferrimagnetic Mn spins, drastically enhancing the ab plane conductivity and yielding colossal magnetoresistance when an external magnetic field is applied along the hard c-axis.
 In CsV$_3$Sb$_5$, chiral transport was reported in the absence of structural chirality\cite{Guo22}.
 Remarkably, the transport handedness is found to be switchable by the application of small magnetic fields, and is interpreted as arising from time-reversal symmetry breaking orbital loop currents.
 Together, these examples highlight the unique magnetoelectric character of loop-current states, in which charge and magnetic degrees of freedom are intrinsically intertwined within a single order parameter, underscoring the broader relevance of the loop-current paradigm for understanding and controlling emergent physical properties in quantum materials such as colossal magnetoresistance or chiral transport.

 In this short review, we will first describe the neutron diffraction results in cuprates where the loop current signatures are the most documented.
 Next, we will describe how to reformulate the neutron cross-sections for such a complex magnetic object, going beyond the simple point-like moment induced by closed loop currents.
 Finally, we will review neutron diffraction results indicating loop currents in other strongly correlated materials.